 In the middle of the planning of the styled shoot, Lidia and Edward contacted us to capture their intimated boho-vegan wedding this summer.

-This is something, that really close to our mind and heart.
+This is something, that really close to my mind and heart.

 So we jumped into the engagement session as soon as we could - and of course, it was a rainy day :)